jstar88/CSRFProtector/README.md

 * CSRF protection
 * Bot scripts protection
 * Race conditions
+* No cookie or database used

+To do:

+* Enable ajax
+* Enable javascript redirect

 ## Installation
 First off all, download and unzip all the contents in a folder in your server.
 Let's suppose is *libs*.